alirezahss88/Kaggle/README.md

 ### The training and test accuracies are 99.46% and 99.44%.

-Two convolutional and one fully connected linear layer are employed.
+Two convolutional and one fully connected linear layers are employed.

 Dependencies:
 - Numpy